christophertacon/Blog/tools-pelican/content/pelican-basics/pelican-basics.md

 * Webpage: [http://computationalmodelling.bitbucket.org](http://computationalmodelling.bitbucket.org)
 * Repository: [http://bitbucket.org/computationalmodelling/computationalmodelling.bitbucket.org](http://bitbucket.org/computationalmodelling/computationalmodelling.bitbucket.org)

-The tools blog is hosted on [bitbucket.org](http://www.bitbucket.org)  You will clone this repository to implement your material locally.
+The tools blog is hosted on [bitbucket.org](http://www.bitbucket.org)

 *Hint*: If you have a bitbucket account, you can also forge the repository and send a pull request to have your changes merged back into the hosting repository.
 That might make it easier for you as a group to work on your material as you can use the benefits of distributed version control.

-For now, we will simply clone the repository to create a local copy to host our changes.
+For now, we will simply clone the repository to create a local copy to host your changes.
 This command will clone the repository into a "blogs" folder in the current directory.

 	hg clone http://bitbucket.org/computationalmodelling/computationalmodelling.bitbucket.org blogs